mjehrhart/ffind/README.md

 # ffind
 Fast Find is a cli written in rust using rayon parrellism for super fast results.
+This is faster than the standard 'find' command.
+FFind is built to be simple to use, superior speed, and return extremly reliable results.

 ## Install ffind